-Analemma Program Chair
+Analemma Observing Program Coordinator:

 Just about everyone knows that the Sun’s altitude at culmination, the highest point above the observer’s horizon, varies through the year – high in the summer, and low in the winter.
 However, outside of navigators, cartographers and astronomers, it is not commonly realized that the Sun’s apparent angular velocity also varies – sometimes “fast” (west of the meridian at Local Noon), and sometimes “slow” (east of the Meridian at Local Noon).

-Participants in the Analemma Program will monitor the Sun’s motion throughout the year and note changes in the Sun’s position, both in altitude and azimuth.
+Participants in the Analemma Observing Program will monitor the Sun’s motion throughout the year and note changes in the Sun’s position, both in altitude and azimuth.
 They will then, with reference only to their analemma and observing apparatus: